cysouw/diathesis/text/c11_infinitive.md

 c. ^* Er schickte mich fallen.
 :::

 There is a frequent sentence structure of *schicken* with the infinitive of the transitive verb *holen* 'to fetch something'.
-Other than this verb there do not appear to be any more transitive examples.
+There do not appear to be many transitive examples.

 ::: ex
 a.
 Ich hole Bier.